2 as You have given Him authority over all flesh, that He should give eternal life to as many as You have given Him.

 authority over all flesh [humanity],

 The Father gave Jesus dominion over the earth (Ps 2).
 He has authority over all humanity as it relates to salvation.
 “All flesh” is a Hebraism for all people.
-He has authority or sovereignty over people from every tribe, language, people and nation especially as it pertains to salvation.
+He has authority or sovereignty over people from every tribe, language, people, and nation—especially as it pertains to salvation.
 There is no salvation apart from the cross and resurrection.

 that [purpose] He should give eternal life

 The purpose behind the Father’s gift of authority to the Son was that He could give eternal life to certain people.
 The Son has authority to give eternal life to those who believe on Him.
-Jesus makes His request based on the Father giving Him that authority in eternity past.
+Jesus made His request based on the Father giving Him that authority in eternity past.